 If they no longer need or should have access to the site, users can be disabled by unchecking the "Enabled" box next to the user's privilege selector.
 Disabling allows you to remove that user from your User Plan (freeing up a user license), without affecting the site history.

-You can view all disabled users on a site by selecting "All" in the user menu filter and selecting "Disabled" as the filter option:
+You can view all disabled users on a site by clicking on the Disabled button as the filter option:

 Note: Disabling a user is recommended over "re-using" user accounts by changing the user account information (name, email, password), as this method poses a risk to the pages created by the original user.
 For example, if you change Peter's account into Joe's new account, any pages authored by Peter automatically change to show Joe as the author.
 Likewise, all of Peter's history would now show as Joe's.